MicrosoftDocs/winapps-winrt-api/microsoft.ui.content/contentlayoutdirection.md

 ## -description

-Specifies the supported layout directions of a <xref:Microsoft.UI.Content.ContentSite>.
+Specifies the supported layout direction for reading order and text alignment of a <xref:Microsoft.UI.Content.ContentSite>.

 ## -enum-fields